Comparison & Guides

 Step 3: Personalise Your Diet (Week 3)

 Once you know your body type, begin adjusting your food choices.
-Do not overhaul everything at once -- make one change per day or per week.
+Don't overhaul everything.
+Make one change per day or per week.

 If You Are Predominantly Vata